 * Section 1)

 - Dynamic regime ... should we just avoid this altogether?
 I was thinking of coming back to it.

+Would be nice to have.
+Maybe implement for the positivity violation caused by visits… we can discuss.
+I agree can do this last.

 Explain how model works and how we would apply it